viper-010/Python_YT/01-Intro-to-Python/Tutorial.md

 ## What is Python?

--   Python is a dynamically typed \n
+-   Python is a dynamically typed /n
     -> You don’t need to declare variable types explicitly.
     -> Type is decided at runtime, not in advance.
 -   General purpose programming language that supports an object-oriented programming approach as well as a functional programming approach.